elc45/fisher-hmc-paper/main.typ

 ```

 If $f$ is an affine transformation, this simplifies to the usual mass-matrix
 based HMC.
-For instance, if we choose $f(x) = sigma dot.circle x$, we get the
+For example, choosing $f(x) = Sigma^(1/2)x + mu$ corresponds to the
-mass matrix $diag(sigma^(-2))$.
-This is explicitly spelled out in the Neal paper
+mass matrix $Sigma^(-1)$.
+This is described in more detail in the Neal paper
 @neal_mcmc_2012.

-HMC efficiency is famously dependent on the parametrization, so we know that
+HMC efficiency is famously dependent on the parametrization, so we know that the
-this is much more or less efficient for some choices of $f$ than for others.
-It
+transformed HMC will be much more or less efficient for some choices of $f$ than
-is however not obvious what criterion we could use to decide how good a
+for others.
+It is however not obvious what criterion we could use to decide how
-particular choice of $f$ is, so that this choice can be automated.
-We need a
+good a particular choice of $f$ is, so that this choice can be automated.
+We
-loss function that maps the diffeomorphism to a measure of difficulty for HMC.
+need a loss function that maps the diffeomorphism to a measure of difficulty for
+HMC.

 This hard to quantify in general, but we can notice that the efficiency of HMC
 largely depends on the trajectory, and this trajectory does not depend on the